Club good: Where club goods are found

 Examples of club goods include cinemas, cable television, software as a service, access to copyrighted works, and the services provided by social or religious clubs to their members.
 The EU is also treated as a club good, since the services it provides can be excluded from non-EU member states, but several services are nonrival in consumption.
 These include the free movement of goods, services, persons and capital within the Internal Market, and participation in a common currency: for example, adding extra countries to the Schengen Area would not make it more difficult for citizens of current EU members to move between countries.

 Public goods with benefits restricted to a specific group may be considered club goods.
 For example, expenditures that benefit all of the children in a household but not the adults.
 The existence of club goods for children may offset the effects of sibling competition for private investments in larger families.
 While a large number of children in a family would usually reduce private investment ratios per child, due to competition for resources, the effects of a larger family on club goods are not as straightforward.
 As a result of economies of scale, investment ratios in club goods may eventually increase, since the relative price decreases when, in this example, a larger family consumes a club good.
 They are called child-specific goods and can also be referred to as club goods.

-Specific examples for private club goods are memberships in gyms, golf clubs, or swimming pools.
+Private club good examples are memberships in gyms, golf clubs, or swimming pools.
 Both organisations generate additional fees per use.
 For example, a person may not use a swimming pool very regularly.
 Therefore, instead of having a private pool, you become member of a club pool.
 By charging membership fees, every club member pays for the pool, making it a common property resource, but still excludable, since only members are allowed to use it.
 Hence, the service is excludable, but it is nonetheless nonrival in consumption, at least until a certain level of congestion is reached.
 The idea is that individual consumption and payment is low, but aggregate consumption enables economies of scale and drives down unit production costs.